Facebook Instagram Pinterest

 A flock of seals in Cape Cross

 Speaking of carcasses, the Cape Cross seals are left to live and die naturally, which results in a very strong scent.
-It punches you in the face when you step out of the car at the entrance.
 So be prepared (can anything prepare you for the smell of death?!) and don’t bring your nice clothes.
 It literally took us days to wash the smell out of everything (including our hair!).

-There is a wooden walkway that you can walk on to see the seals from—it’s right on the beach, on the middle of them all, so you’re literally right next to the animals.
+There is a wooden walkway that you can walk on to see the seals from—it’s right on the beach, on the middle of them all, so we were literally right next to the animals.

 Day 4, stop 2: Quad biking